Friday, February 7, 2014

 Valentine's Blues!

 Relationships are so weird here in Kenya.
-LOL, well most of them.
-I feel real bad for some of my friends that their partners cheat on them and they find it the norm.
+LOL, well, most of them.
+I feel really bad for some of my friends whose partners cheat on them, and they find it the norm.
 Worse of guys who think they can get away with it.
 I’ll take this moment to thank God for my dear friend ‘Karma’.
-I’ve always wondered about guys who say they love someone and yet cheat on them because you can’t claim to love someone, yet cheat on them.
+I’ve always wondered about guys who say they love someone and yet cheat on them, because you can’t claim to love someone, yet cheat on them.
 You must not know what love is… Let’s just say, “HE DOESN’T CARE ABOUT YOUR FEELINGS BECAUSE THERE’S NO FEELINGS INVOLVED IN THAT RELATIONSHIP IN THE FIRST PLACE!”

 I don't know if I should blame the girls who obviously can't stand being alone and rush into relationships even though they aren’t ready.
-The girls who are with guys that obviously treat them badly and I have to continuously hear everything wrong with this relationship over and over again.
-Girls that lie to themselves that there are no strings attached and keep falling into the same trap.
-Girls that complain about not getting attention when they forget they are the ones who did all the chasing in that relationship; hence, the guy could care less.
+The girls who are with guys who obviously treat them badly, and I have to continuously hear everything wrong with this relationship over and over again.
+Girls who lie to themselves that there are no strings attached keep falling into the same trap.
+Girls who complain about not getting attention when they forget they are the ones who did all the chasing in that relationship; hence, the guy couldn't care less.
 Worse of the girls who are in a relationship with a guy who doesn’t even know is in one.

-Another thing I noticed, is the luck of respect or affection Kenyans show towards each other compared to the American relationships.
-(Well, am comparing this to my friend's relationships not the TV, so relax) and I wonder what these relationships are based on.
+Another thing I noticed is the lack of respect or affection Kenyans show towards each other compared to American relationships.
+(Well, I'm comparing this to my friend's relationships, not the TV, so relax) and I wonder what these relationships are based on.
 Some people seem more miserable than happy; I always wonder why they are together.

-Oh let’s not forget social media and how couples embrace each other on their profile pictures.
-How they look at each other, smile and everything looks so natural with my friends in America.
-Here in Kenya as a photographer trying to take a couples' shoot at times can be torture because everything seems so awkward and forced.
+Oh, let’s not forget social media and how couples embrace each other in their profile pictures.
+How they look at each other, smile, and everything looks so natural with my friends in America.
+Here in Kenya, as a photographer, trying to take a couple's shoot at times can be torture because everything seems so awkward and forced.
 I get that you’re shy, but geez... make me feel sorry about making me have to ask you to 'act like you love your partner' for the picture (note the sarcasm by the way).

 Makes me wonder, do we settle for love?
 Do our men and women lack affection?
 Are we not attracted to one another?
 I’m I wrong for wanting more than just a smile, a pat on the back, or for wanting more than just a simple friendship?

 Maybe it's me... lol maybe I’m happy being single, or say I am.
-Maybe am not really looking for anyone.
-Maybe I’m contempt with the idea of relationships.
+Maybe I'm not really looking for anyone.
+Maybe I’m contemptuous of the idea of relationships.
 Maybe that's why couples around me look so fake!
 'Maybe,' I mean who knows!!!???

 · They are in relationships because they are ready and want to be in it.